Michael Buerk: Early life

-Buerk was born on 18 February 1946 in Solihull, Warwickshire, and attended Solihull School, an independent school in the West Midlands where he was a member of the Combined Cadet Force and represented the school on the sports field.
+Buerk was born on 18 February 1946, in St. Philomena's Nursing Home, Solihull.
+He moved to Vancouver as a young child before returning to the West Midlands after the failure of his parents' marriage, when Buerk was three.
+He attended Solihull School, an independent school in the West Midlands where he was a member of the Combined Cadet Force and represented the school on the sports field.

 Buerk's hopes of a career in the Royal Air Force were dashed when he failed an eyesight test at the selection centre.
 He briefly worked as a hod carrier.

 Reporter and newsreader

 Buerk began his career in journalism with the Bromsgrove Messenger, South Wales Echo (he shared a house with Sue Lawley in Cardiff), and the Daily Mail.
 In 1970, he joined BBC Radio Bristol, where he was the first voice heard on air, before becoming a network reporter for BBC News in 1973.

-From 1983 to 1987, Buerk was the BBC's South Africa correspondent during the dying years of apartheid in South Africa.
+From 1983 to 1987, Buerk was the BBC's South Africa correspondent during the dying years of apartheid in the country.
 Buerk's uncompromising reports on the brutalities of the regime resulted in the South African government expelling him from the country after four years in the post.

-Buerk's reporting of the Ethiopian famine in October 1984 inspired the Band Aid charity record and, subsequently, the Live Aid concerts.
+Buerk's reporting of the Ethiopian famine in October 1984 inspired the Band Aid charity single "Do They Know It's Christmas?" and the following year's Live Aid concerts.
 His report is regarded as a watershed moment in crisis reporting that influenced modern coverage.

-He later anchored the BBC Nine O'Clock News and BBC News at Ten.
-He read the bulletin at 0100 GMT on 1 January 2000, the first BBC News bulletin of the 2000s.
+Buerk became the anchor for the BBC Nine O'Clock News and BBC News at Ten.
+He presented the first BBC News bulletin of the 2000s at 0100 GMT on 1 January 2000.

-Buerk announced his retirement from BBC News in 2002, though he said he would continue to host other programmes.
-Despite his retirement, he occasionally appeared on BBC News as an occasional relief presenter until 2004.
+Buerk announced his semi-retirement from BBC News in 2002, stating he would continue to host other programmes.
+Despite retirement, he continued to appear on BBC News as an occasional relief presenter until 2004.